 The tiered ones that are all one piece can be harder to store, though some fold up.

-They are meant to act as supports for entire baking trays.
-You don't remove the goods from the baking sheets, but rather just place the entire baking sheet as is out of the oven onto a shelf in the rack.
+The bars are meant to act as supports for entire baking trays.
+You don’t remove the goods from the baking sheets, but rather just place the entire baking sheet as is out of the oven onto a shelf in the rack.

 The shelves are made of strong material to hold all the weight.
 The racks are often wheeled.

 Home ones often fold flat.